WELCOME TO THE BLOG

 Your wedding day is still yours, it’s still about you and your partner and what you want.

-With courthouse weddings, you have the freedom to celebrate with as many or few people as you want.
+With courthouse weddings, you have the freedom to celebrate with as many or as few people as you want.

 Going off of what I just said up there about guest lists: courthouse weddings give you the best of both worlds.